Identifying Optotagged Units#

 Downloading Ecephys File#

 The example file we use is from the Allen Institute’s Visual Coding - Neuropixels dataset.
 To specify your own file to use, set dandiset_id and dandi_filepath to be the respective dandiset id and dandi filepath of the file you’re interested in.
 When accessing an embargoed dataset, set dandi_api_key to be your DANDI API key.
 If you want to stream a file instead of downloading it, change dandi_download_open to dandi_stream_open.
-Checkout Streaming an NWB File with fsspec for more information on this.
+Checkout Streaming an NWB File with remfile for more information on this.

 dandiset_id = "000022"